Ford Thunderbird (eleventh generation): Design

 The Thunderbird uses Ford's DEW platform, shared with the Jaguar S-Type and the Lincoln LS.

-It is a personal luxury car with two doors accommodating two passengers, and a convertible top.
-A removable hardtop was optional.
+It is a two-door, two passenger personal luxury convertible with two doors accommodating two passengers, with an optional removable hardtop.
 The designers aimed for a simple design, returning to elements like fluted doors, wing-shaped door panels, a two-tone dashboard and metal turquoise accents.
 Compared to the LS and the S-Type, the Thunderbird features a shorter wheelbase and overall length.
 The car has seventeen-inch cast aluminum wheels and tires sized P235/50VR-17.
 It has a rear-wheel drive layout and a front-engine placement, and a computer-engineered, fully independent suspension system incorporating lightweight materials to reduce weight and improve response.

 The Thunderbird features Jaguar's 3.9-liter AJ30 V8 engine, which generates a power output of 252 hp and 267 lbft, providing a 0 to 60 mph acceleration of 7.25 seconds.
 Power is transmitted through a five-speed automatic transmission.
 In 2003, the Thunderbird received minor updates, including an increase in engine output to 280 hp and 286 lbft.
 The dashboard was revised, featuring more traditional analog gauges for better visibility during daylight driving.
 Additionally, a "Select Shift" version of the five-speed transmission was introduced as an option.

 Trim Levels

-Throughout its production, the eleventh-generation Thunderbird was available in two trim levels: Deluxe and Premium.
-Standard equipment included perforated leather-trimmed seating surfaces, dual power-adjustable bucket seats, a leather-wrapped steering wheel, cruise control, dual-zone automatic climate control system with air conditioning, keyless entry, security alarm system, 17-inch tires and aluminum-alloy wheels, power-retractable cloth convertible roof (top), an AM/FM stereo radio with an in-dash 6-disc CD changer and a premium Audiophile sound system with dual amplifiers for the rear speakers, a driver message center, the HomeLink garage door opener system, a glass rear window with a defroster, and automatic delay on/off front headlamps.
-The Premium trim received chrome-clad aluminum-alloy wheels, and dual heated seats (the base Deluxe trim did not offer heated seats).
-The Premium trim also offered a 90-lb. removable hardtop roof (either to match the exterior paint color or in a contrasting color) with two porthole windows, reminiscent of the windows fitted to 1950s-era Thunderbirds.
+The eleventh-generation Thunderbird was available in two trim levels: Deluxe and Premium.
+Standard equipment included perforated leather-trimmed seating surfaces, dual power-adjustable bucket seats, a leather-wrapped steering wheel, cruise control, dual-zone automatic climate control system with air conditioning, keyless entry, security alarm system, 17-inch tires and aluminum-alloy wheels, power-retractable cloth convertible roof (top), an AM/FM stereo radio with an in-dash 6-disc CD changer and an Audiophile sound system with dual amplifiers for the rear speakers, a driver message center, the HomeLink garage door opener system, a glass rear window with a defroster, and automatic delay on/off front headlamps.
+Notably, Deluxe trim did not include heated seats.
+The Premium trim received chrome-clad aluminum-alloy wheels, dual heated seats and a 90-lb. manually removable hardtop roof in either matching or contrasting color and two porthole windows, the latter recalling the earliest Thunderbirds.

-The Premium trim level offered several optional appearance package, including a Black Appearance Package which added a high-gloss black accent to the leather-wrapped steering wheel and automatic transmission gear selector.
-Another appearance packages added a Parchment cloth soft top (roof), color-keyed accents on the steering wheel and gear selector lever, and seat centers.
-These packages depended on the exterior color selected (the Black Appearance Package was available regardless of exterior color).
-Other options included the color of the removable hardtop roof, as well as a choice of several different 17-inch aluminum-alloy wheels.
+Depending on the exterior color, Premium trim models offered an optional full or partial interior color packages.
+A Black Appearance Package was available with any exterior color and included high-gloss black accents to the leather-wrapped steering wheel and automatic transmission gear selector.
+A Parchment package included a Parchment cloth soft top (roof), color-keyed accents on the steering wheel and gear selector lever, and seat centers.
+Other options included the color of the removable hardtop roof, as well as a choice of various 17-inch aluminum-alloy wheels.